rueckstiess/mgeneratejs/README.md

 ### `$pickset`

-Takes an array and a number `element` and returns a new n-element array containing unique values from the input array.
+Takes an array and a number `quantity` and returns a new n-element array containing unique values from the input array.
 If the number is larger than the length of the array, return `$missing` instead, which will remove the key from the resulting document.

 _Options_
 - `array` (required) Array of values or operators to choose from.
-- `element` (optional) The size of the output array.
+- `quantity` (optional) The size of the output array.
 Default `1`.

 ### `$point`